Domestic parking bay suspension

 Parking in bay suspensions

-Parking suspensions are granted for specific reasons and cannot be used for the parking of personal vehicles when in force.
-This includes personal vehicles used for packing boxes before a removal.
+Parking suspensions are granted for specific reasons and cannot be used for parking purposes only.
+This includes personal vehicles used for packing boxes before a removal or works vehicles working in private properties.

-The suspended area is solely for the use of authorised vehicles to load and unload or works vehicles.
+The suspended area is solely for the use of authorised vehicles to load and unload or authorised highway works vehicles.

 Private/personal vehicles may not be used to save additional space as they will be subject to receiving a Penalty Charge Notice (PCN) if sufficient space has not been booked for the suspension area required by the vehicle.